daleymj/Draft-Sharks-Technical-Task/README.md

 ---

-### File Structure
+### Structure

 To complete the assignment quickly, all files are in a single directory.
-In a full-scale project, I would implement a more organized structure for improved clarity and ease of maintenance using seperate component files.
+In a full-scale project, I would implement a more organized directory structure for improved clarity and ease of maintenance, using separate component files.

    - **`/src`**:
    - **`/src/images`**
    - **`/src/styles`**